Justyn-Henry Malloy

-Justyn-Henry Conrad Malloy (born February 19, 2000) is an American professional baseball outfielder and third baseman for the Detroit Tigers of Major League Baseball (MLB).
-He made his MLB debut in 2024.
+Justyn-Henry Conrad Malloy (born February 19, 2000) is an American professional baseball outfielder and third baseman in the Tampa Bay Rays organization.
+He has previously played in Major League Baseball (MLB) for the Detroit Tigers.

 Early life and amateur career

 Malloy grew up in Bergenfield, New Jersey, and attended Saint Joseph Regional High School.
 He committed to attend Vanderbilt University after his freshman year, during which he batted .329 with five home runs and 31 RBIs.
 Malloy began his college baseball with the Vanderbilt Commodores.
 He played mostly as a reserve for the Commodores over two seasons.
 After his sophomore season, Malloy transferred to Georgia Tech.
 In his only season with the Yellow Jackets, he batted .308 with 11 home runs and 43 RBIs.

 Professional career

 Atlanta Braves

 The Atlanta Braves selected Malloy in the sixth round of the 2021 Major League Baseball draft.
 After signing with the team for a bonus of $297,500, he was assigned to the Low-A Augusta GreenJackets.
 Malloy was assigned to the High-A Rome Braves at the beginning of the 2022 season.
 He slashed .304/.409/.479 with 10 home runs, 16 doubles, and 44 RBIs in 71 games with Rome before being promoted to the Double-A Mississippi Braves in July.
 Malloy appeared in 54 games with Mississippi, hit for a .268 batting average with 11 doubles, six home runs, 31 RBI, .403 OBP, and .824 OPS, and was promoted to the Gwinnett Braves in September.
 After the 2022 Minor League Baseball season ended, MILB.com considered Malloy an organizational All-Star.
 He was assigned to the Scottsdale Scorpions of the Arizona Fall League in the 2022 offseason.
 In the AFL, Malloy primarily played left field, a position he had started playing upon his promotion to Mississippi.